biobakery/metawibele/README.md

                         Grid specific options that will be applied to each grid task --grid-environment GRID_ENVIRONMENT
-                        Commands that will be run before each grid task to set up environment --dry-run             Print tasks to be run but don't execute their actions --skip-nothing        Run all tasks.
+                        Commands that will be run before each grid task to set up environment --grid-scratch GRID_SCRATCH
+                        The folder to write intermediate scratch files for grid jobs --dry-run             Print tasks to be run but don't execute their actions --skip-nothing        Run all tasks.
 Rerun tasks that have already been run.
   --quit-early          Stop if a task fails.
 By default,